-Ability to Satisfy Payments of Interest and Principal on the Debentures
+The REIT may not be Able to Satisfy Payments of Interest and Principal on the Debentures

 There is no guarantee that the REIT will have sufficient cash available to make interest and principal payments on the Debentures on a timely basis or at all.
 The likelihood that purchasers will receive the payments owing to them in connection with the Debentures will be dependent upon the financial health and creditworthiness of the REIT and the ability of the REIT to earn revenues.